senushidinara/Nutriguide/README.md

 <details>
   <summary><strong>🎨 Frontend Magic</strong></summary>

-  *   **React & TypeScript:** ❤️ The foundation of our modern, type-safe, and beautiful user interface.
+  *   **⚛️ React & TypeScript:** ❤️ The foundation of our modern, type-safe, and beautiful user interface.
-  *   **Tailwind CSS:** 💨 For rapid, utility-first styling that allowed us to build and iterate on our UI with incredible speed.
+  *   **🍃 Tailwind CSS:** 💨 For rapid, utility-first styling that allowed us to build and iterate on our UI with incredible speed.
-  *   **Recharts:** 📊 Used to create the stunning, animated charts for the simulation results and wellness dashboard.
+  *   **📊 Recharts:** 📈 Used to create the stunning, animated charts for the simulation results and wellness dashboard.
 </details>

 ---